 Introduction to CMD

-CMD is an acronym for Command.
+CMD is an acronym for command.
 Command prompt, or CMD, is the command-line interpreter of Windows operating systems.
-It is similar to Command.com used in DOS and Windows 9x systems called “MS-DOS Prompt”.
-It is analogous to Unix Shells used on Unix like system.
+It is similar to Command.com, used in DOS and Windows 9x systems called “MS-DOS Prompt.”
+It is analogous to Unix Shells used on Unix-like systems.
 The command prompt is a native application of the Windows operating system and gives the user an option to perform operations using commands.

-Command prompt makes use of the command-line interface to interact with the User.
+The command prompt uses the command-line interface to interact with the user.
 In the Windows operating system, this command prompt interface is implemented through the Win32 console.
-User can open the interface by via the CMD run command or by going to its original location C:\Windows\system32\cmd.exe.
+Users can open the interface via the CMD run command or from its original location C:\Windows\system32\cmd.exe.

 Understanding CMD

-With the command shell, you can have direct interaction with the operating system.
-Think command prompt as an interpreter that accepts the commands or the User’s inputs and translate them into machine language.
+With the command shell, you can directly interact with the operating system.
+Think command prompt as an interpreter that accepts the commands or the user’s inputs and translates them into machine language.
 These commands are predefined and perform a specific task.
-These commands can be clubbed together as well to perform a series of task.
-Also, these commands need not be entered manually and can be written in a batch file to automate some of the manual tasks like taking a scheduled server backup, deleting junk files and so on.
-These commands are very handy at the time of network troubleshooting or for a day to day work.
-These commands can be called from many programming languages such as Java, which allows the programmer to perform task directly via the command prompt, which would otherwise take several code lines to be written essentially to perform the same task.
+These commands can be clubbed together to perform a series of tasks.
+Also, these commands need not be entered manually and can be written in a batch file to automate manual tasks like taking a scheduled server backup, deleting junk files, and so on.
+These commands are convenient at the time of network troubleshooting or for a day to day work.
+These commands can be called from many programming languages, such as Java, which allows the programmer to perform tasks directly via the command prompt, which would otherwise take several code lines to be written essentially to perform the same task.

 Windows Command and Usage

-Let’s see some of the useful windows commands and their usage
+Let’s see some of the valuable Windows commands and their usage

 Command | Description |